sslotsky/violet-paginator/README.md

 ### Building Custom Components

-We understand that every product team could potentially want something different, and our premade components simply won't fit that mold.
+We understand that every product team could potentially want something different, and our premade components sometimes just won't fit that mold.
 We want to make it painless to write your own components, so to accomplish that, we made sure that it was every bit as painless to write ours.
 The best way to see how to build a custom component is to look at some of the simpler premade components.
 For example, here's a link that retrieves the next page of records: